-Fees and formalities relating to exports must be restricted to the calculated cost of services supplied.
-The need to restrict the complexity of procedures, and to reduce and simplify the required paperwork, is acknowledged.
+Export fees and procedures must be limited in amount to the approximate cost of services provided.
+There is also a need to minimize the complexity of the procedure, and reduce and simplify the required documents.

 Publication and Administration of Trade Regulations (GATT Article X)